PuerkitoBio/goquery/README.md

 **Note that goquery's API is now stable, and will not break.**

+*    **2016-02-02** : Add `NodeName` utility function similar to the DOM's `nodeName` property.
+It returns the tag name of the first element in a selection, and other relevant values of non-element nodes (see godoc for details).
+Add `OuterHtml` utility function similar to the DOM's `outerHTML` property (named `OuterHtml` in small caps for consistency with the existing `Html` method on the `Selection`).
 *    **2015-04-20** : Add `AttrOr` helper method to return the attribute's value or a default value if absent.
 Thanks to [piotrkowalczuk][piotr].
 *    **2015-02-04** : Add more manipulation functions - Prepend* - thanks again to [Andrew Stone][thatguystone].
 *    **2014-11-28** : Add more manipulation functions - ReplaceWith*, Wrap* and Unwrap - thanks again to [Andrew Stone][thatguystone].